 The arrangement here as throughout the song is sparse.
 There’s a snare drum partnering an insistent andante 1-2 bass line (boom, boom-boom; boom, boom-boom) and rumbling piano chords every second bar or so.
 The piano is like way-off thunder.
 There’s a guitar but there is no strumming of full chords.
 The atmosphere is taut and tense.

 As she leaves the narrator sings of “heading to the city to get my body back” – reclaiming herself.
 But she imagines his response to her leaving.
 She anticipates vengeful violent spite.
 This guy is not used to facing consequences.
-Even when the police came to the plane, “They let you finish your meal”.
+Even when the police came to the plane, she reminds him, “They let you finish your meal”.

 She foresees reprisals, and she recalls an old imposed intimacy that leaves her exposed.
 She sings “I remembered early days / When you took my camera / Turned to me, twenty-three / Naked on your bed / Looking straight at you“.
 Of course he took her camera; she didn’t offer it.
 She asks him: “Do you still have that photograph? / Would you use it to hurt me?”
 Then an exhalation: “Well I guess it’s just my life / And it’s just my body“.